insthync/awesome-unity3d/README.md

 * [Unity3D Rainbow Folders](https://github.com/PhannGor/unity3d-rainbow-folders) - This asset allows you to set custom icons for any folder in unity project browser.
 * [Reorderable List Editor Field for Unity](https://bitbucket.org/rotorz/reorderable-list-editor-field-for-unity) - Reorderable List Editor Field for Unity
 * [Vexe Framework (VFW)](https://github.com/vexe/VFW) - an editor extension that offers much more advance editor extensibility features than what comes out of the box with Unity.

+## Effect
+* [Time Of Day System Free](https://github.com/ACFILES/TimeOfDaySystemFree) - With this package you can create Basic Day/Night cycle, also it includes a system of curves and gradients to control the parameters of the lighting, sky, moon, stars, fog, etc.

 ## Framework
 * [Zenject](https://github.com/modesttree/Zenject) - Dependency Injection Framework for Unity3D